“Most people do not listen with the intent to understand; they listen with the intent to reply”Stephen R. Covey

 Standard things to monitor:

-- Mentions of your offical account names (@mybank)
+- Mentions of your official account names (@mybank)

 - Common ways people refer to your business in every variation